petrulis/abn-amro-assignment/README.md

 4. SQS queue which contains send requests.
 5. Lambda function to send message via two different distribution channels (sms and email).
 6. SNS is used as distribution channel for SMS messages.
-7. SES is used as distribtion channel for emails.
+7. SES is used as distribution channel for emails.

 ![Diagram](/docs/architecture.png)